 Littering from vehicles can be dealt with using the Littering from Vehicles outside London (Keepers: Civil Penalties) Regulations 2018.
-These regulations allow a civil penalty notice to be issued to the keeper of the vehicle from which litter is thrown.
+These regulations allow a civil penalty charge notice to be issued to the keeper of the vehicle from which litter is thrown.
 This removes the need to identify precisely who threw the litter before taking enforcement action.

 Under these regulations, the penalty can be levied between £50 - £150, with a default level set at £100.
 The civil penalty charge must be at the same level as the fixed penalty charge for littering.
-Therefore, Dorset Council's Waste Enforcement Team will issue a civil penalty charge of £100, reduced to £75 if paid within 14 days, if the civil penalty is not paid within the 28-day payment period the fine level liable will double.
+Therefore, Dorset Council's Environmental Enforcement Team will issue a civil penalty charge of £100, reduced to £75 if paid within 14 days.
+If the civil penalty is not paid within the 28-day payment period the fine level liable will double.

-Any income from these civil penalties will only be used for functions relating to litter and refuse, graffiti and flyposting, controlling and enforcing against the unauthorised distribution of free literature.
+Any income from these civil penalties will only be used for functions relating to litter and refuse.